 If there is one thing I love almost as much as I love traveling, it is reading.
 I’ve found that books are the best way to travel without really traveling – they can transport you to new worlds and kickstart new adventures almost as easily as an airplane, and they are far less expensive.
 Since 2011, I’ve had an annual goal of reading 50 books each year.
 And while I’ve regularly fallen a bit short of this goal (thanks, over the years, to grad school, starting a new job, and, you know, life), that goal has motivated me to read – and read a lot.
 Even when I don’t hit 50, I’m still cruising through books all year.

 If you need ideas for books, I’m here to help!

-Check out what I’m reading this year (below), or go back to the archives to see my reading lists from 2016, 2015, 2014 and 2013.
+Check out what I’m reading this year (below), or go back to the archives to see my reading lists from 2017 and 2016!